MitoVeli/math_grpc_client/README.md

 -   `go build ./cmd/math_grpc_client`
 ## Run
-Application can be run in two ways:
+Application can be run in two ways, from the main application level:

-1) Run the executable: From the main application directory, the executable can be run by the following command;
+1) Run the executable:

 -   `./math_grpc_client -firstNum=9.0 -secondNum=3.2 -operationSign="/"`

     As mentioned, application expects two variables and an operation sign from the user, they can be defined as in the above example.
     Default value is 0 if the firstNum or secondNum is not provided while calling the executable.
 There is no default operation sign, so it is necessary to define the operationSign flag.

-2) Run by Docker: The application is dockerized just for demonstration purposes, if needed it can be run by the following docker command;
+2) Run by Docker:

 -   `docker-compose up --build`